tingjun-yang/SP-Arbitrage/README.md

 Economic Events & News: (TO BE FURTHER DEFINED) GDP data, Employment, Fed Interest Rates  <br>

+# ***Coorelation between SPY and Futures:***

+How well does the SPY EFT vs ES vs MES coorelate?
+It appears they all coorelate very well.
+Almost too well.
+Based on the results below, we have decided to remove the ES from further analysis due to it's near identical relationship with MES.<br>

+INSERT CHART HERE<br>

 # ***Tools for Analysis:***

 Alpaca API data <br>